 Past opportunities have included kayaking, bald eagle banding, bat viewing, elk collaring, digital photography, night herping, fishing, desert tortoise monitoring, and urban bird watching.

-NEW FOR 2014: We are very excited to announce that our Homeschool program has a new home that will allow us to provide regularly scheduled opportunities.
-Starting in January, we will be offering a program on the second Thursday of each month.
-Most of these programs will take place in the improved and expanded Hirsch Conservation Education Area located at the Ben Avery Shooting Facility.
-In addition to these regularly scheduled programs, we will still be offering unique "in the field" experiences around the state as they become available!
+Beginning in 2014, we started to offer a monthly Homeschool program at the improved and expanded Hirsch Conservation Education Area located at the Ben Avery Shooting Facility.
+In addition to these regularly scheduled programs, we still offer unique "in the field" experiences around the state as they become available!
 As usual, all of these events are free to participate.
 We do ask, however, that adults attend the programs with their children.

 Yes, a separate registration is required for each program.
 They are expected to fill up fast, so prioritize which ones you would like to register for first.

 REGISTRATION FOR ALL MONTHLY PROGRAMS IS NOW CLOSED.
 IF ADDITIONAL SPOTS OPEN UP, THEN REGISTRATION MAY OPEN AGAIN.